 Fajã da Nogueira is actually the site of a huge electricity plant so it is quite easy to find.
 I’ve added the exact pin location on the map below.
 There is a beautiful, old stone bridge at the entrance and then four kilometers of gravel road until you reach the electricity plant.
 However, there is one key factor to keep in mind.
 If it has been raining or there have been landslides the gravel road may be in such a bad condition it isn’t suitable unless you have a Jeep.
 Even with a Jeep, if you drive all the way into the electricity plant and there is a landslide or small rockfall while you are there, you could be blocked in.

 I’ve done this hike twice.
 Once in good weather and once in a storm.
-In the storm, we parked at the bridge and it added on four kilometers each way to the hike so a total of eight extra kilometers.
-In the dry, we drove in with a regular little VW car to the electricity plant without an issue.
+In the storm, we parked at the bridge and it added four kilometers each way to the hike so a total of eight extra kilometers.
+In the dry, we drove in a regular little VW car to the electricity plant without an issue.
 If the weather isn’t great just park at the bridge to be safe.

 MY EXPERIENCE ON THE FAJÃ DO NOGUEIRA LOOP HIKE